skobba/skobba.github.io_bak/docs/Prosjektledelse/retrospectives.md

   * Does this person receive negative feedback on the quality of their work?
 * Consider asking team members individually to share their thoughts.
 * Call a meeting break
+* Anticipate potential negativity by meeting one-on-one with team members in advance.